aalambert/Building_an_Image_Classifier_for_Detecting_Corrosion/README.md

 ## Problem Statement

 Corrosion of oilfield equipment and processing facilities is a common occurance that can pose a serious threat to the integrity of the facilities.
-Direct total costs due to corrosion are in the billions of dllars each year.
+Direct total costs due to corrosion are in the billions of dollars each year.
 Identifying corrosion is the first step in the analysis and prevention of corrosion-based failures.
-Visual inspection of corrosion can give insight into the degree of corrosion that is occuring. $ ~{1} $ It is hoped to be able to use computer vision in order to be able to identfy corrosion onsite.
+Visual inspection of corrosion can give insight into the degree of corrosion that is occuring.$~{1}$ It is hoped to be able to use computer vision in order to be able to identify corrosion onsite.

-This project's goal is demonstrate proof of concept that computer vision can be used to indentify corrosion.
-Due to the lack of availability of open oilfield corrosion datasets, this project will use a generlized multi-class corrosion dataset with 5 differebt classes of corrosion.
-This dataset  has images that have been annotated with expert corrosion ratings obtained over 10 years of laboratory corrosion testing by material scientists. $ ~{2} $
+This project's goal is demonstrating proof of concept that computer vision can be used to identify corrosion.
+Due to the lack of availability of open oilfield corrosion datasets, this project will use a generalized multi-class corrosion dataset with 5 different classes of corrosion.
+This dataset has images that have been annotated with expert corrosion ratings obtained over 10 years of laboratory corrosion testing by material scientists.$~{2}$

 The goal is to build an image classification model to detect corrosion from images.
 The model should classify images into multiple categories (5 different corrosion degrees, 5 being max corrosion and 9 being very little corrosion).
 The metric is to beat the baseline of 20%.